Sverto/StaticDHCPLeasesToDNS/README.md

 # Static DHCP Leases to DNS over RNDC in OPNSense

 ## About
-This script has been created to synchronise `STATIC` DHCP leases in OPNSense to a Dynamic DNS server over RNDC.
+This script has been created to synchronise `static` DHCP leases in OPNSense to a Dynamic DNS server over RNDC.
 Use it at your own risk.

 ## Requirements